How to Market Your House for Sale in 2023

 Stage and photograph a home office

-“So many kids are doing zoom school and so many adults are working from home,” says Robinson.
+“Many adults are working from home,” says Robinson.
 “That has inspired many sellers to take a second bedroom and turn it into a second home office.”

-For more ideas, see our complete guide on staging a home office with suggested furniture links and organization tips.
+Learn more: To make the most of your office, see our complete guide on staging a home office with suggested furniture links and organization tips.

 Highlight outdoor features